GE Moser List

 The formal name, as shown on the list sheets themselves, is "Record Of Locomotives By Serial Number" and they were compiled by General Electric employees, for internal company use.

 The sheets were compiled beginning in 1962 at General Electric, with 38 lines and serial numbers per sheet, with the information coming from the previous method of a single 3x5 index card for each locomotive.
-The inital compiler was Rose Moser, which explains the informal name applied to the list by railfans.
+The initial compiler was Rose Moser, which explains the informal name applied to the list by railfans.
 Rose Moser is shown in the "Inspected By" block as late as March 1966, after which other GE employees too over and kept the list updated.

 Sheet number 1 of the set started with serial number 1386, a 35-ton electric locomotive built in 1894 for the Cayadutta Electric Railroad.
 The set ends with sheet 765 in November 1985, for serial number 45110, a C36-7 built for the Chinese People's Republic.
 There are a total of 1,523 sheets in the set, including 767 original sheets plus an additional 756 revision sheets showing sales and dispositions that were shared with GE by the locomotive owners.